ursus164/SimpleJavaMicroservices/README.md

 7. Reciever will collect all notifications from RabbitMQ que and show them in console

 8. Once it has been done - you can add students to database, and check notifications being sent and recieved as I mentioned above.

+### Additional:
+It is possible to add SMTP client and have notifications sent by email :)